 Why is an EU response important?

-According to the European Environment Agency, the EU is the world's third biggest greenhouse gases emitter after China and the US.
-The energy sector was responsible for 80.7% of EU greenhouse gas emissions in 2017.
-Common mitigation efforts are key as climate change affects all EU countries, even if not in the same way.
+According to the European Environment Agency, the EU was the world's third biggest greenhouse gases emitter after China and the US in 2015.

 In order to finance the Green Deal, the European Commission presented in January 2020 the Sustainable Europe Investment Plan, which aims to attract at least €1 trillion of public and private investment over the next decade.